-Working Guide: Techniques to adopt from the lean movement
+Working Guide: Lean Management Techniques for the Millennial Manager to adopt

 The lean movement, which started in Japan during the rebuild after the Second World War, had an American influence, Edwards Deming.
 The lean methods developed by the Japanese multinationals have now spread far and wide into all sectors.